rongfengliang/castled/docs/docs/contributing-to-castled/destination-connector.md

 ### MessageInputStream

-MessageInputStream contains a stream of records which can be fetched on demand from the source using the readMessage method.
+[MessageInputStream](https://github.com/castledio/castled/blob/main/connectors/src/main/java/io/castled/commons/streams/MessageInputStream.java) contains a stream of records which can be fetched on demand from the source using the readMessage method.
 Message consists of an offset(which indicates the serial no of the message in the stream) and the actual message tuple.
 The message tuple contains both the schema and value of each field in the message.

 ### ErrorOutputStream

-The failure message and the failure reason needs to be passed to the ErrorOutputStream, so that it can be taken care by the framework.
+The failure message and the failure reason needs to be passed to the [ErrorOutputStream](https://github.com/castledio/castled/blob/main/connectors/src/main/java/io/castled/commons/streams/ErrorOutputStream.java), so that it can be taken care by the framework.
 Based on the failure feedback from the DataSink, a failure report is created and made available to the user for download.

-So we extend DataSink and implement our own KafkaDataSink.
+Lets implement our KafkaDataSink now.

 ```